Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 # File Title: Animated_Movies.twbx

-This was a Code Jam Competition project that I worked on after the TripleTen Business Intelligence Analytics Program.
+This was a Code Jam **Competition** project that I worked on after the TripleTen Business Intelligence Analytics Program.
 It was a light-hearted team project designed to showcase my Tableau and Collaboration skills.
-The purpose was to create a visually compelling story from a provided dataset in 4 days with Tableau and collaboration.
+The purpose was to create a visually compelling story from a provided dataset **in 4 days with Tableau and collaboration**.

 This project highlights my strengths in:<br>
 Data Analysis & Exploration (understanding and manipulating data)<br>